[Misato Town, Akita Prefecture] Rokugo Springs: 120 Springs That Have Enriched People's Lives

 "Odaidokoro Shimizu" is still used to wash vegetables and other dishes. ©Misato Town

-Odaidokoro Shimizu is a spring that springs up at the location where the villa (Otabisho/Otabisho/resting place for hunting trips) of Satake Yoshitaka, the second lord of the Akita domain, is said to have been located.
+Odaidokoro Shimizuis a spring that gushes forth at the site where the second lord of the Akita domain, Satake Yoshitaka, is said to have had a villa (Otabisho/a resting place when he came hunting, etc.).

 Masumi Sugae wrote, "This water was used for cooking in the mansion, and so it came to be called 'Odaidokoro Shimizu.'"
 This spring is relatively large among the Rokugo Springs, and is well maintained and kept in its natural state